tstenner1/machine-learning/README.md

 # Machine Learning

-## Background
+## Task

-Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+To help process this data, I created machine learning models capable of classifying candidate exoplanets from the raw dataset.

 In this homework assignment, you will need to: